mikewest/mgc/mikewest.org/2009/2009-10-04-fallow-fields-revisited.markdown

 ---
 layout:     post
 title:      "Fallow fields, revisited"
-Teaser:     |
-    I'm currently in the process of gutting my website, and rebuilding it piece by piece.
+Teaser:     "I'm currently in the process of gutting my website, and rebuilding it piece by piece.
 I suspect I'm doing this to distract myself from the fact that I don't seem to have anything interesting floating around my head to write about.
-    Rather that catalog the failings of the system I'm replacing (for they are legion), in this article I'd like to touch on the carefully considered bits I'm keeping around.
+Rather that catalog the failings of the system I'm replacing (for they are legion), in this article I'd like to touch on the carefully considered bits I'm keeping around."
 tags:
     -   mikewest.org
     -   jekyll